joba-1/Corona_Model/README.md

 To use a jupyter notebook, start the jupyter notebook application (e.g. in the terminal with the activated gerdaenv type ```jupyter notebook``` or ```jupyter-notebook```), navigate to the corona_model directory and select the desired notebook (ipynb-file).
 To run the full simulation, click on "Cell --> Run All" or run cells individually.

 ### [Demo.ipynb](https://ford.biologie.hu-berlin.de/jwodke/corona_model/-/blob/master/Demo.ipynb)
-This notebook contains the commands required to initialize a modeled world (using a reduced version (10%) of Gangelt -> modeledWorld_small) and to run GERDA simulations, including possibilities for manual adjustment of parameters 'time_steps' and 'general_infectivity'.\
+This notebook contains the commands required to initialize a modeled world (using a reduced version (10%) of Gangelt) and to run GERDA simulations, including possibilities for manual adjustment of parameters 'time_steps' and 'general_infectivity'.\
-Please note: Running the entire notebook takes about 20 to 25 minutes.
+**Please note:** Running the entire notebook takes about **20 to 25 minutes runtime**.

 This notebook contains the following code blocks:
 1. importing required libraries and initializing a dictionary for the real world communities that can be used)
-2. "Initiate world" - initialize small or large world for Gangelt (small = 10% of population and buildings, large = 100% of population and buildings)
+2. "Initiate world" - initialize reduced or complete world for Gangelt (reduced = 10% of population and buildings, complete = 100% of population and buildings)
 3. "Info on world" - plot of age distribution + information on infected agents
-4. "Sample simulation" - the first cell of this code block runs the baseline scenario for Gangelt (by default using small Gangelt); furthermore 'time_steps' and 'general_infectivity' can be adjusted by the user.
+4. "Sample simulation" - the first cell of this code block runs the baseline scenario for Gangelt (by default using reduced Gangelt); furthermore 'time_steps' and 'general_infectivity' can be adjusted by the user.
 The subsequent cells provide example result plots (health (sub)states over time, heat maps for interaction and infection patterns; overrepresentation and underrepresentation of schedule types or location types, respectively, for infection transmissions)

 ### [Demo_Vaccination.ipynb](https://ford.biologie.hu-berlin.de/jwodke/corona_model/-/blob/master/Demo_Vaccination.ipynb)
-In order to demonstrate the simulations, which were performed to evaluate the different vaccination-strategies in our manuscript, we generated a jupyter notebook.
-We suggest to first get familiar with the Demo.ipynb (compare above), in order to get an intuition for our model and its basic application and characteristics.\
+In order to demonstrate the simulations, which were performed to evaluate the different vaccination-strategies in our [preprint](https://www.medrxiv.org/content/10.1101/2020.12.16.20248301v1), we generated a jupyter notebook.
+We suggest to first get familiar with the [Demo.ipynb](#demo-jupyter-notebooks), in order to get an intuition for our model and its basic application and characteristics.
-Please note: Running the entire notebook using the reduced Gangelt takes about 2 hours, using the complete Gangelt takes about 12 hours.

 This notebook contains the following code blocks:
-1. importing required libraries and initializing a dictionary for the real world communities that can be used: "Initiate world" - initialize small or large world for Gangelt (small = 10% of population and buildings, large = 100% of population and buildings)
+1. importing required libraries and initializing a dictionary for the real world communities that can be used: "Initiate world" - initialize reduced or complete world for Gangelt (reduced = 10% of population and buildings, complete = 100% of population and buildings)
 2. Running an initial infection-wave to be used in defining one of the tested strategies —> Be aware that here exists a checkpoint for the user
 3. Derivation of ordered list of agents, to be vaccinated, according to different vaccination-strategies
 4. Running simulations with different vaccination-fractions of the population, for the different strategies
 5. Generating a plot, resembling figure 3 in our manuscript

-Please be aware, that we set the default world to be used to the small version, in order to avoid excessive runtimes for this demonstration.
+**Please be aware,** that we set the default world to be used to the reduced version, in order to avoid excessive runtimes for this demonstration.
-Since this world is not fully representative to the large world, we used for the manuscript; the infection-dynamics differ and thus the results of the vaccintion-screens do too.
+Since this world is not fully representative of the complete world we used for the manuscript, the infection-dynamics differ and thus the results of the vaccintion-screens do too.
-Furthermore we have set the vaccination-fraction increments to 20% (where we used 5%-steps in the manuscript), also to reduce runtime.
+Furthermore, we have set the vaccination-fraction increments to 20% (where we used 5%-steps in the manuscript), also to reduce runtime.

-The (default) reduced version of the vaccination screens has a runtime of around 1-2 hours, but there exists the possibility to use the non-reduced version (as we did in the manuscript); however be aware, that we expect a runtime of 1-2 days for this.
+**Please note:** The (default) reduced version of the vaccination screens has a **runtime of around 1 to 2 hours**, but there exists the possibility to use the complete version (as we did in the manuscript).
+However, be aware, that we expect a **runtime of around 12 to 36 hours** for this.

 <!---
 ### [Demo_new_strain.ipynb](https://ford.biologie.hu-berlin.de/jwodke/corona_model/-/blob/master/Demo_new_strain.ipynb)